 The name says it all about this Georgetown 'public service'.
 The passion displayed in the business name is exactly what is needed - 'catchy, unique, and memorable'.
-To young Winston's credit, he didn't opt for cliche 'A to B Taxis' or 'Top Taxis' or 'First Class Taxis' and simply spelled out his desire to get us all to Bourda Oval for the cricket as 'swiftly' as possible.
+To young Winston's credit, his is unique!

-On the eve of what should have been Australia's Test Cricket Tour to Bangladesh, it is fitting to find this photo from my first ever visit to 'Bewdiful Bangers' in Sept 2005.
-Negotiating my way through the shipbreaking yards (easier then than it is now!) of Bhatiari Beach, in Chittagong, I found this young fellow taking a break.
+On the eve of Australia's Test Cricket Tour to Bangladesh 2020, I found this photo from my first visit to 'Bewdiful Bangers' in 2005.
+Negotiating my way into the 'Shipbreaking Yards of Bhatiari Beach (easier then than now!), Chittagong, I found this young fellow taking a break.

-The South African Flag is one the more colourful of world cricket and with each Australia Cricket Tour to South Africa, game after game, more and more flags are being waved by their people, as they cheer and support their lads on the field.
-At the start of each game, the national anthem and 'Shosholoza' (South African theme song) are sung, and the terraces look fantastic awash with the colour of hundreds of South African flags.
+The South Africa Flag is one the more colourful of world cricket and with each Australia Cricket Tour to South Africa, more and more flags are being waved by their people, as they support their lads on the field.

-To acknowledge the support and trust people put in our tour group formerly known as 'Waving The Flag', we inaugurated 'The Flaggy Green' on the Australian Cricket Tour of South Africa in 2006, awarding a touring number with very cap presented.
-Over the years, we welcomed 650 Flaggers before we lowered 'The Flag' after Australia V Sri Lanka Cricket Tour in 2016.
+To acknowledge the support and trust people put in our tour group formerly known as 'Waving The Flag', we inaugurated 'The Flaggy Green' on the Australian Cricket Tour of South Africa in 2006.
+Since 1995 we welcomed 650 Flaggers before we lowered 'The Flag' after the 2016 Australia Cricket Tour of Sri Lanka.

-Many would doubt there is a 'Wonderland' in Dhaka, but when on any Australian Cricket Tour we seek attractions both usual and unusual so Pete, Melinda, and I visited this tacky adventure playland.
-It was not for the slower than walking dodgem cars but specifically to see the aircraft that crashed at Dhaka Airport the previous year and which was now in the park and converted into a restaurant!
+Many may doubt there is a 'Wonderland Dhaka', but when on any Australian Cricket Tour we seek unique attractions so Pete, Melinda, and I visited this tacky adventure playland.
+It was not for the slower than walking dodgem cars but to see the aircraft that crashed at Dhaka Airport that was now in the park as a restaurant!

 Besides the consistent lack of 90 overs bowled in a day's play, one of my biggest bug-bears following cricket is match timings.
-Play often starts 1-2 minutes late, yet the session always ends smack on-time instead of 1-2 minutes late.
-There was no more confusing match timing than that of Day 1 in Chittagong, during the Australian Test Cricket Tour of Bangladesh in 2006.
+No more confusing were the timings of Day 1 in Chittagong, during Australia's Test Cricket Tour of Bangladesh in 2006.